 Questions Based on Data Sufficiency

-After analyzing a few previous years' MAT question papers, we can say that around 5-10 Data Sufficiency questions are usually asked in MAT exam.
-The difficulty level of the questions is usually easy.
+Based on previous years' MAT question papers, we can say that around 5-10 Data Sufficiency questions are usually asked in MAT exam.
+Data Sufficiency questions are easier than Data Analysis questions.

 Questions Based on Data Comparison

-The difficulty level of Data Comparison questions is easy.
+There are usually one or two Data Comparison questions.
 It is advisable to attempt the Data Comparison questions before attempting the Data Interpretation questions.
 This will help you in understanding the pattern of questions.

 Questions Based on Caselet